 Variation Across the United States

-An ongoing study from the National Center for Photovoltaics tracks a number of systems across the United States with estimated soiling values. .
-Some notable effects are that the systems scattered across central California see 4-5% loss compared with Texas plains around 1%.
+An ongoing study from the National Center for Photovoltaics tracks a number of systems across the United States with estimated soiling values.
+Some notable findings are that the systems scattered across central California see 4-5% loss compared with Texas plains around 1%.

 Rainfall Is a Major Factor